victordieggo/spaceman-docs/README.md

 @import 'vendor/module';
 ```

-The `gulp css` command will lint all `.scss` files with [StyleLint](https://stylelint.io/) and compile the Sass files.
+The `css` task will lint all `.scss` files with [StyleLint](https://stylelint.io/) and compile the Sass files.
 Vendor prefixes will be added to the compiled file with [Autoprefixer](https://autoprefixer.github.io/) and it will be optimized using [CSSO](https://github.com/css/csso).
 A production ready `main.css` file will be created in the `assets/dist/css` path.

 #### SVGs

-The `gulp svg` command will optimize all the SVG files located under the `assets/src/svg` path using [SVGO](https://github.com/svg/svgo).
+The `svg` task will optimize all the SVG files located under the `assets/src/svg` path using [SVGO](https://github.com/svg/svgo).
 The optimized files will be available in the `assets/dist/svg` path.

 #### Images
 Section content goes here.